 Telescoping handle takes up interior space

-We tested the Away Bigger Carry-On and it won us over for the best smart luggage.
-The 10,000 mAh power pack has 2 USB ports, including a fast-charge port for when you need more power stat.
-We found that the power pack works really well and is nicely integrated into the suitcase’s design.
-The design allows for the USB charger to be ejected from the suitcase with a quick push, which might be required when traveling with some airlines, to specific destinations, or if you end up checking your bag.
+While it lacks features like expandability and the handle encroaches on interior space, the Away Bigger Carry-On won us over as a smart luggage standout in our testing.
+The 10,000-milliampere (mAh) power pack has two USB ports, including a fast-charge port for when you need more power stat.
+We found that the power pack works well and nicely integrates into the suitcase’s design.
+The design allows you to eject the USB charger from the suitcase with a quick push, which might be required when traveling with some airlines, to specific destinations, or if you end up checking your bag.

 Best for Kids: Crckt Kids' Softside Carry On Suitcase